Tom-Schueler/Tom-Schueler/README.md

 ## Hi there 👋

-### Short disclaimer beforehand.
+### Short disclaimer beforehand
-This profile is meant only to present my portfolio in the context of the projects I worked on during my education at the "S4G School for Games".
+This profile is meant only to present my portfolio in the context of the projects I worked on during my education at the _S4G School for Games_.
 The projects are presented in the state they reached at the end of the 10-week project phase.
 If you want to take a look at some additional projects I am working on, I suggest looking here → https://github.com/KEKWdetlef.

 You will also find links to my open-source projects that are motivated by the portfolio pieces.
 This way, I hope to display the learnings I made during the 10-week project phase.

 ### About Me
 I am a Game Engineer currently studying at the _School for Games (S4G)_.
-I am confident in working with Unity (C#) and Unreal Engine (C++).
-My main capabilities lie in Gameplay and GameSystem Programming, although I also have some experience in UI and Tools Programming.
+I am confident working with Unity (C#) and Unreal Engine (C++).
+My main capabilities lie in Gameplay and Game System Programming, although I also have some experience in UI and Tools Programming.

-My [_Serializables_](https://github.com/KEKWdetlef) and [_Scene Management_](https://github.com/KEKWdetlef) Unity packages showcase my abilities in Tool and GameSystem Programming the best.
-My knowledge in Gameplay Programming is strongly underlined by the [_Combat Action Nodes_](https://github.com/KEKWdetlef) Unreal Engine Plugin.
+My [_Serializables_](https://github.com/KEKWdetlef) and [_Scene Management_](https://github.com/KEKWdetlef) Unity packages showcase my abilities in Tool and Game System Programming the best.
+My knowledge in Gameplay Programming is strongly demonstrated by the [_Combat Action Nodes_](https://github.com/KEKWdetlef) Unreal Engine plugin.

 ### Projects